 Without a doubt, UX (User Experience) is the primary reason why an app suffers.
 According to statistics, more than 85% of customers uninstall a mobile application and never download it again if they have a terrible experience.
 Of course, you don't want to fall into the same trap with your first telemedicine app.

-However, before we jump to highlighting the most common UX mistakes, let's first dig deeper into what exactly is UX.
+However, before we jump to highlighting the most common UX mistakes in telemedicine software development, let's dig deeper into what exactly is UX.

 What is user experience (UX)

-To save you all that struggle, here are the five most common UX mistakes to avoid when designing your first telemedicine app.
+To ensure that your telemedicine app provides a great user experience, it is important to avoid common UX mistakes.
+Here are five of the most common UX mistakes that you should avoid when designing your first telemedicine app.

 1. UX and UI are not the same things